Deep Dive

 1. Purpose & Value Proposition

-Liquity solves the problem of costly borrowing in decentralized finance by offering interest-free loans.
-Users lock ETH as collateral to mint LUSD, a stablecoin pegged to the US dollar.
-Unlike traditional lending protocols, Liquity replaces variable interest rates with a one-time borrowing fee (adjusted algorithmically based on demand).
-This model provides predictable costs for borrowers and minimizes reliance on governance.
+Liquity solves the problem of costly borrowing in decentralized finance (DeFi) by offering interest-free loans.
+Users deposit ETH to mint LUSD, a decentralized stablecoin pegged to the dollar.
+Unlike traditional lending platforms, Liquity eliminates governance and intermediaries, relying on algorithmic mechanisms to ensure system solvency.
+Its minimalistic design reduces complexity and attack vectors, appealing to users seeking censorship-resistant liquidity.

 2. Technology & Architecture